mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 **Style:** Information junkies and those players who like to play a conniving, cerebral game of cat & mouse.

+>Homeworlds: Retillion (2/3); Shalloq (1/2)
+>
+>Starting Units: 2 carriers; 1 cruiser; 2 fighters; 5 infantry; 1 space dock; 1 pds
+>
+>Starting Tech: neural motivator
+>
+>Commodities: 3
+>
+>Promissory Note: Spy Net - At the start of your turn: Look at the Yssaril player's hand of action cards.
+Choose 1 of those cards and add it to your hand.
+Then, return this card to the Yssaril player.
+>
+>Abilities
+>
+>Stall Tactics: Action: Discard 1 action card from your hand.
+>
+>Scheming: When you draw 1 or more action cards, draw 1 additional action card.
+Then, choose and discard 1 action card from your hand
+>
+>Crafty: you can have any number of action cards in your hand.
+Game effects cannot prevent you from using this ability
+>
+>Special units
+>
+>Y'sia Y'ssrila (flagship): co 8/cm 5(x2)/m 2/ca 3; sustain damage; This ship can move through systems that contain other players' ships
+>
+>Race tech
+>
+>Mageon Implants (green; req.
+GGG): Action: Exhaust this card to look at another player's had of action cards.
+Choose 1 of thouse cards and add it to your hand.
+>
+>Transparasteel Plating (green; req.
+G): During your turn of the action phase, players that have passed cannot play action cards.

 ![The Winnu]({{ site.baseurl }}/images/races/Winnu.jpg "The Winnu")